tobyweston/blog/source/_posts/2019-10-30-evidencing-source-code-reviews.md

 Just pass in the name you used when creating the key to the `-S` argument.
 In my case `-Stoby`.

+# Why it Doesn't Work

+Unfortunately, this technique doesn't come without it's problems.

+* Rebasing
+* Tool support

+Rebasing will overwrite the signatory, destroying the evidence.
+This is a blocker as rebasing (from a single branch as is the case for TBD) is a very common use case.
+Even if merging is used within a team, it only takes one rebase to subvert the process.

+IDE support is limited.
+IntelliJ IDEA doesn't support it (vote for the [issue here](https://youtrack.jetbrains.com/issue/IDEA-110261)) so you're left to use the command line for commits.

 ## References

 *As of 2009